 Use a brush or your fingers to dab a little olive oil on the sides of the tomato.
 With dry fingers, sprinkle on some black sesame seeds.
 Use a toothpick to position the sesame seeds and flick off stray ones, if you like.

-Sprinkle a pinch of black sesame seeds on top.
-Position them with a toothpick.
+- Sprinkle a pinch of black sesame seeds on top.

 Kids who can cut a small tomato can easily make ladybug tomatoes themselves.